-“The Voice” singer’s gorgeous rendition of “Amazing Grace” will have you cheering on your feet
+“The Voice” Contestant’s Gorgeous Rendition of “Amazing Grace” Will Have You Cheering on Your Feet

 A very impressed Jennifer Hudson offered Simpson a few words of encouragement saying, in part, “Not only your beautiful gift, but to sing from a place like that, to touch our hearts the way you just did, in your own way, from your own culture.
 And for all of that to come out, I’m just glad and grateful to be able to sit here and witness it – and glad to see a voice like yours get this type of platform.”

-According to Cyrus, Simpson “has the biggest voice in the competition” — and we might have to agree!
+Judge Blake Shelton also said, “This night has been stacking up like, it gets to a point where you’re like, OK, it can’t get much better.
+And Brooke, I gotta say, as an opposing coach, you just took it to the next level.”

-Note: Editor’s note: This article was originally published on December 5, 2017.
+According to Cyrus, Simpson “[had] the biggest voice in the competition,” and we definitely agree!
+The Haliwa-Saponi tribe member also sang in honor of her Native American heritage in her cover of “What About Us” by Pink.